Waiuta: Waiuta today

 Nowadays, Waiuta is managed as a historic site for many tourists to visit, as very few buildings still remain.
 Waiuta offers overnight stays at the Waiuta lodge, where families can stay for as long as they wish.
 Tour guides are part of a group called “Friends of Waiuta” which was formed in 1985 to teach tourists the town's history, ecology of the area, and promote it as a tourist destination.
 They work with the Department of Conservation who manage the historic town and gold mines.
 The group includes over 120 working members and holds meetings three times a year.
 The Department of Conservation is undertaking a project to restore the house belonging to Jos Divis, a miner and photographer who documented life in the mines and Waiuta.

 In 2020 Whispers of Gold: a tale of boom and bust and a West Coast Town that refused to die, a documentary film about Waiuta was released.
 A documentary Jos – The Forgotten Photographer Who Saved a Town (2023) was made about Jos Divis's life and work.

 On 13 December 2019, it A $15 million commercial loan was announced the NZ government to Tasman Mining from the Provincial Growth Fund (PGF) to re-establish the Blackwater gold mine.

 In an interview with RNZ, Lonely Planet's Oceania Editor Jessica Lockhart named Waiuta her favourite destination in New Zealand.

+Demographics for the area are covered at Ikamatua.